containers/podman.io_old/getting-started/installation.md

 Podman is available in the AppStream repo for CentOS 8 and Stream, and these are also the preferred choice for use in production environments.
 However, the available version may be older than the upstream release.

-for use in production environments, however the available version may be older than the upstream release.

 The [Kubic project](https://build.opensuse.org/project/show/devel:kubic:libcontainers:testing)
 provides updated packages for CentOS 8 and Stream.
 These are not as well-tested as the official CentOS packages, so tread with caution.